Gdschaf/PokedexAndroidApp/README.md

 **Code Architecture:** I think I could have organized some of the files and functions a bit better, namely the shared stuff.
 That ended up being kind of a catch all for things that didn't have a home.

-**System Design:** While I think I went with patterns that suited the given problems well, I always think there's better, more clever way out there to accomplish the same thing.
+**System Design:** While I think I went with patterns that suited the given problems well, I always think there's better, more clever way out there to solve the same problems.

 **Unit Test Granularity:** The unit tests focused heavily on the repositories.
 These repositories do test a lot of things when it come to data ingestion and I think it covers a lot of cases.
 However if I were to break these tests up into smaller, more focused tests, it'd be easier to trace back any issues.